Freedom of the press in Spain: Spanish Constitution

-This changes made contrast General Franco's Fuero established in 1945 that restrained many of the fundamental human rights.
+These changes contrast with General Franco's Fuero established in 1945, that restrained many fundamental human rights.

-Moreover, the state of Spain has also mentioned in section 149 of its Constitution that they shall have exclusive competence over the following matters: “Basic rules relating to organization of the press, radio and television and, in general, all mass-communications media without prejudice to powers vested in the Self-governing Communities for their development and implementation.”
+Section 149 of the constitution of Spain states that the state shall have exclusive competence over the following matters: "Basic rules relating to organization of the press, radio and television and, in general, all mass-communications media without prejudice to powers vested in the Self-governing Communities for their development and implementation."